matthew-brett/pydagogue/curious_git.rst

 Up until now we have been on the ``master`` branch.
-When we make a commit, the ``master`` branch pointer (``.git/refs/heads/master``) moves up to track our most recent commit.
+When we make a commit, the ``master`` branch pointer (``.git/refs/heads/master``) moves up to point to our most recent commit.

 ``git checkout`` can switch us to using another branch: